MuhammadBinary/Muhd_DeepML/README.md

 Currently in design phase.

 **🗺️ StreetPulse**
-A real-time intelligence system built to help governments reduce crime and respond faster to critical incidents on the ground.
+Am also planning to build a real-time intelligence system built to help governments reduce crime and respond faster to critical incidents on the ground.
-Built for Africa first.
+Am soon starting on this and would be happy for any collaboration.

 ---